AndyObtiva/MathBowling/README.md

 2.1.0 Release:

 1. Provide option to choose math basic operation (+ * - /) to solve problems for.
+1. Indicate winner names at the end of a game

 2.1.1 Release: